Make Invisible Assumptions Visible Before They Become Consequences

 Submissions may be reviewed and recorded as REDUCED, UNDER INVESTIGATION, or FALSIFIER.
 The ledger exists because the conjecture may be wrong.

-What VaultMind Can Do
+What VaultMind Delivers

 Independent verification